 STEP 5: Decision

-- If all required steps have been completed and both parties are in agreement to move forward, CHOICES, Inc. sends recommendation to the Department of Youth and Family Services (ODJFS) that your home be approved as a licensed foster home.
+- If all required steps have been completed and both parties are in agreement to move forward, CHOICES, Inc. sends recommendation to the Department of Job and Family Services (ODJFS) that your home be approved as a licensed foster home.